 Feelings are a way of processing information.
-They allow us to quickly get our bearings without laborious thought.
+They allow us to quickly understand what is going on without heavy and hard thinking.
 We’re talking about subconscious calculations that reflect our experiences and worldviews.
 Feelings also have a powerful influence over our conscious decision-making, i.e. times when we attempt to purely think logically.
 Small, fleeting emotions arise from everything we associate to a certain brand, among other things, and together they create our feelings from that brand.
 “If you want to find out what people think about something, ask them how that thing makes them feel.
 Paradoxically speaking, this method is quite more precise than asking them what they actually think,” says author Daniel Kahneman.

 The neurologist Antonio Damasio studied patients who had lost the ability to experience emotion after having suffered an injury to a certain part of the brain.
 Although they were able to think logically, they were unable to make decisions, including simple ones, such as what they wanted to eat for lunch.
 Further research showed that we make decisions faster and better thanks to our emotions than when we think something over for a long time.